 The founder of AquiPor, Greg Johnson, is working toward an eco-friendly alternative to traditional concrete using greentech capabilities.

-We have developed this list of three creative and impactful ways to support sustainable startup AquiPor.
+We have developed this list of three creative and impactful ways you can easily support sustainable startup AquiPor in their fight against water pollution.